fennar01/GeospatialReport/GeospatialReport/README.md

 ![Example NDVI Map](docs/example_ndvi_map.png)

 If you generate a new output, save a screenshot in the `docs/` folder and update this section.
 Overlays of vegetation mask on true color composites are especially helpful if you have the required bands.

+## Citing This Work

+If you use this pipeline in your research or projects, please cite it as:

+> Fennar Ralston et al., GeospatialReport: Sentinel-2 Plant Detection Pipeline, https://github.com/fennar01/GeospatialReport

+Or use the repository's citation file if available.